ORGANIZATION OVERVIEW

 Souce: US Census, Pew Hispanic

 The decision to move to another city is generally driven by economics and career opportunities but highly influenced by a city's brand composed by its social, cultural, and lifestyle assets relevant to individual groups and communities.
-Philadelphia's diverse communities and residents make significant contributions to the city, but their demographic composition has generally been significantly less diverse than that of Philadelphia's peer cities.
-This is most apparent in our Asian American and Latino communities, when one place of origin or country dominates their respective populations.
-As a result, our city's brand is less relevant and apparent to diverse people, and there are fewer cultural, social, and consumer options, as well as local businesses, in our diverse neighborhoods.
+Philadelphia's diverse communities and residents make significant contributions to the city, but their demographic composition has generally been comprised of those with less economic means than US data and trends and they are significantly less diverse across the range of countries of origin.
+This is most apparent in our Asian American and Latino communities, where generally one country of origin dominates their respective populations.

-Below is one small example of many that often goes unnoticed yet, has consequences for the economy and resident psyche.
-Here you see the 2021-22 tour schedule for two of the Latin music world’s top music artists who are also Puerto Rican.
-Philadelphia's largest Latino subgroup is comprised of Puerto Ricans yet, the artists pictured were not scheduled to be here for their next tour.
-In fact, they haven’t performed in Philly for years.
+The city's demographic imbalance can also contribute to social and economic dynamics that often go unnoticed.
+Below is one example of many.
+Continuing with the Latino theme, here you see a recent tour schedule for two of the Latin music world’s top music artists who are Puerto Rican.
+The largest Latino subgroup in the city is Puerto Rican and yet, the artists pictured were not scheduled to perform in Philadelphia, and in fact, haven’t performed in Philly for years.

-Below is one small example of many that often goes unnoticed yet, has consequences for the economy and resident psyche.
-Here you see the 2021-22 tour schedule for two of the Latin music world’s top music artists who are also Puerto Rican.
-Philadelphia's largest Latino subgroup is comprised of Puerto Ricans yet, the artists pictured were not scheduled to be here for their next tour.
-In fact, they haven’t performed in Philly for years.
+The city's demographic imbalance can also contribute to social and economic dynamics that often go unnoticed.
+Below is one example of many.
+Continuing with the Latino theme, here you see a recent tour schedule for two of the Latin music world’s top music artists who are Puerto Rican.
+The largest Latino subgroup in the city is Puerto Rican and yet, the artists pictured were not scheduled to perform in Philadelphia, and in fact, haven’t performed in Philly for years.

 Methods & Strategies